beerbellybuffalo/Flutter-Flow-BettErgo/README.md

-# better_sitt
+# Better_Sitt_App

-A new Flutter project.
+E07 BettErgo Flutter App for our project, the BetterSitt.

 ## Getting Started